Herbie Hancock Institute of Jazz: Television specials

 The institute has produced a series of television specials to highlight the importance of jazz.
 In 1986, the institute produced "Celebrating a Jazz Master: Thelonious Sphere Monk," a PBS tribute concert hosted by Bill Cosby.
 In 1993, the institute coordinated "A White House Jazz Festival", the first "In Performance at The White House" PBS special taped with President and Mrs. Clinton.
-In 1996, the institute produced "A Celebration of America's Music", the first network television special devoted to jazz in over 25 years, which aired on ABC.
+In 1996, the institute produced "A Celebration of America's Music", the first network television special devoted to jazz in more than 25 years, which aired on ABC.
 A second "A Celebration of America's Music" aired in 1998.
 In 2006, President and Mrs. Bush hosted a concert celebrating the institute's 20th anniversary that aired as an "In Performance at The White House" PBS special hosted by Barbara Walters.
 In addition, the institute's international jazz competitions have been featured as documentaries on Black Entertainment Television and its affiliates.

 More recently, in 2016 the institute produced a network television special in honor of the fifth anniversary of International Jazz Day on ABC, “Jazz at the White House,” filmed at the White House and hosted by President Barack Obama and First Lady Michelle Obama.
 The special was subsequently nominated for an Emmy for Outstanding Music Direction by John Beasley.
 Since 2012, the institute has produced television specials for PBS focusing on the annual celebration of International Jazz Day, with “International Jazz Day 2022” airing nationally in April 2022.